 Practice Makes Progress

-With the strategies above, we hope you realize that, while it can be challenging to get children to follow our instructions, it’s not impossible.
+It can be challenging to get children to follow instructions, and that’s OK!
+It’s all part of growing up, and they’ll get better at it with time and practice.
+We hope our suggestions help.
 Sometimes simplicity, clarity, and a little fun are all you need.

-Check out HOMER Learn & Grow app for more playful and interactive ways to give your growing child the skills they need to thrive in life!
+Check out our HOMER app for more playful and interactive ways to give your growing child the skills they need to thrive in life!